-Second, in Appendix Table A3 we show that the results are robust to assigning high MRPK status using a shorter pre-treatment period (1995-1997 in Panel A and 1995-1998 in Panel B) or using only variation from the 2006 reform (Panel C).
+Mean reversion.
+In Table A4, we show that the results are robust to assigning high MRPK status using a shorter pre-treatment period (1995-1997 in Panel A and 1995-1998 in Panel B) or using only variation from the 2006 reform (Panel C).
 In all three cases, the years directly before the reform are not used to assign high MRPK status, so these results should be less affected by any mean reversion.
-In all three panels, we see that the estimates are similar to the baseline results in Table 3.